 - How much coverage will I receive for post-transplant medicines?
 What is the co-pay amount?

-Questions to ask your transplant financial counselor
+Questions to ask your transplant Patient Financial Advocate:

 - What financial coverage is accepted by the hospital (such as Medicare, Medicaid, private insurance)?